How to Create a Bathroom Remodel Budget

 Start with the Basics

-Although you have probably gone ahead and found the most beautiful appliances and vanities available, did you stop to think about the space that you have to work with?
-Before you can start tearing out old plumping and cabinets, you need to consider your bathroom’s size and layout.
+Although you have probably found the most beautiful appliances and vanities available, did you stop to think about the space you have to work with?
+Before tearing out old plumping and cabinets, you need to consider your bathroom’s size and layout.
 The last thing you want is to realize that the beautiful copper Japanese soaking tub you bought is too big to fit into your bathroom.
 Take some basic measures and note any nooks and crannies that might limit how you can arrange your new appliances.

-After you have figured out the amount of space you have to work with, go ahead and look at your bank account.
-It’s a good idea to figure out how much you can afford to spend on the remodel.
-If you don’t set a ballpark figure initially, you can easily end up going over budget and have to put the project on hold.
-Remember to leave a little bit of wiggle room in the ballpark figure because you never know what hiccups might happen along the way.
-You’ll likely find what you want without having to break the bank, but it’s always a good idea to know what you can afford before you start shopping.
+After figuring out how much space you have to work with, go ahead and look at your bank account.
+Determining how much you can spend on the remodel is a good idea.
+If you don’t set a ballpark figure initially, you can easily go over budget and put the project on hold.
+Remember to leave some wiggle room in the ballpark figure because you never know what hiccups might happen along the way.
+You’ll likely find what you want without breaking the bank, but knowing what you can afford before shopping is always a good idea.

-The National Association of the Remodeling Industry has a great worksheet to help you figure a budget if you can’t come up with it on your own.
+The National Association of the Remodeling Industry has a great worksheet to help you figure out a budget if you can’t develop it on your own.
 Think about how long you plan on living in your current home.
 Less than 5 years?
 You’ll want to consider the remodel an investment.
-More than 5 years, consider what will make you and your family happy.
+For more than 5 years, consider what will make you and your family happy.

 Related: Bathroom Remodel Planning Guide: Standard Fixture Dimensions

 The best, most common way of financing is going with a Home Equity Line of Credit.
-This is a loan that is secured through your home’s equity which means it qualifies for a lower interest rate.
-And on the plus side, you can deduct it on your taxes!
-If you cannot qualify for a home equity loan, consider taking out a personal loan or even refinancing.
-Remember that home improvement is about more than just a fresh new design; it’s an investment into your home.
-Sometimes it’s a better idea to use the bank’s money rather than your own because, at the end of the day, you’ll reap the benefits of the investment when you go to sell.
+This loan is secured through your home’s equity, meaning it qualifies for a lower interest rate.
+And on the plus side, you can deduct it from your taxes!
+If you cannot qualify for a home equity loan, consider taking a personal loan or refinancing.
+Remember that home improvement is more than just a fresh new design; it’s an investment in your home.
+Sometimes it’s better to use the bank’s money rather than your own because, at the end of the day, you’ll reap the benefits of the investment when you go to sell.

-Just remember that if you do take out a loan or refinance, you’ll want to be extra careful about how you spend that money.
-For any budget, we recommend drawing up a spreadsheet and using it as a guide.
+Remember that if you take out a loan or refinance, you’ll want to be extra careful about spending that money.
+We recommend drawing up a spreadsheet and using it as a guide for any budget.
 Your budget should be a living, breathing tool that steers your remodel in the right direction.
-By outlining each step and purchase in the budget, you’ll have a better idea of how much more you can spend.
+By outlining each step and purchase in the budget, you’ll better understand how much more you can spend.

 consider home equity line of credit